RuhiiiiMahir/Sales-Forecasting-Application/README.md

 ## Project Structure

-- **.gitattributes**: This file is used to manage text file normalization across different platforms.
 - **app.py**: A Streamlit application file that allows users to input feature values and get sales predictions in real-time.
 - **predict-future-sales-with-xg-boost.ipynb**: A Jupyter Notebook that contains the complete process of data exploration, feature engineering, model training, and evaluation.
 - **xgboost.pickle.dat**: A serialized XGBoost model saved as a pickle file.